sgrant0225/cli_job_search/README.md

 # CliJobSearch

-Welcome to your new gem!
+Welcome to CLI Job Search Gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli_job_search`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `ruby bin/open` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem